sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/draft-phone-number.md

 - Recognizes international phone numbers only if prefixed by a country calling code (for example, +91 for India).

-Does not recognize country calling codes formatted with 00, for example, 0091 or 001.

 Examples:

 ```